varlamnet/varlamnet.github.io/_posts/2020-09-01-High-dimensions.md

 ## Eigenvector inconsistency
-Johnstone and Lu (2004) showed that when $$p/n \to \gamma \in (0,\infty)$$, the sample eigenvectors are not consistent and hence PCA would generally be inconsistent.
+Paul (2007) showed that when $$p/n \to \gamma \in (0,\infty)$$, the sample eigenvectors are not consistent and hence PCA would generally be inconsistent.
-Their Theorem 4 says exactly how bad this inconsistency is
+Their Theorem 4 characterizes precisely how bad this inconsistency is

 {: .box-success}
 $$\langle \widehat{\mathrm{v}}_j, \mathrm{v}_j \rangle^2 \as